oneminute/sails-orm-hook/README.md

-# sails-hook-orm
+# sails-orm-hook

 Implements support for Waterline ORM in Sails.

 > This is a core hook in the Sails.js framework.
 You can override or disable it using your sailsrc file or environment variables.
 See [Concepts > Configuration](http://sailsjs.com/docs/concepts/configuration) for more information.

 ## Dependencies